UniSwarm/uDevkit-SDK/support/archi/pic32mzec/README.md

 * ECM : ECG with 2 CAN devices and hardware crypto module

-Microchip recommends [PIC32MZEF family](../pic32mzef/README.md) for new design with same functionalities and a floating-point unit
+Microchip recommends [PIC32MZEF family](../pic32mzef/README.md) for new design with same functionalities and a floating-point unit.

 ## Main features